 Latin Name: Culicidae

-While mosquitoes are extremely adaptable and can live in a wide variety of environments, they tend to prefer warmer tropical climates and areas with a lot of stagnant water.
-The females bite and extract blood in order to be able to support the growth of their eggs, which they deposit into shallow and stagnant water.
-They tend to live near ponds and marshes, but they can also be attracted to standing water in birdbaths or other containers around residential areas.
+There are currently over 3,500 recorded species of mosquitoes—one hundred of which can be found in the United States.
+While mosquitoes are extremely adaptable and can live in a wide variety of environments, they tend to prefer warmer tropical climates.
+The females bite and extract blood in order to support the growth of their eggs, which they deposit into shallow water.
+They tend to live near ponds and marshes, but they’re also attracted to the standing water in birdbaths, buckets and other containers commonly found in residential areas.